-- A. Receive and file the fiscal year 2021-22 Single Audit and agreed-upon procedures reports, and management responses (as applicable) as information items. - B. Direct staff to implement two auditor recommendations related to excess transfers of State Transit Assistance funds to the Orange County Transit District and complete preparation of the Schedule of Expenditures of Federal Awards. - C. Direct staff to implement management responses to auditor findings in the application of agreed-upon procedures related to the National Transit Database Report, the Treasury Department, and the Measure M2 Status Report.
+- A. Receive and file the fiscal year 2022-23 Single Audit and agreed-upon procedures reports and management responses (as applicable) as information items. - B. Direct staff to implement auditor recommendation to implement effective controls to ensure deferred compensation plan changes are appropriately reflected in system calculations. - C. Direct staff to implement management responses to auditor findings in the application of agreed-upon procedures related to the National Transit Database Report and the Treasury Department.